Priyansh-commits-3005/Forest-Fire-Predictor/README.md

 kindly download the code and keep the dataset and the code in a single folder.

-this program uses sklearn and pandas.
+the program was build on jupyter notebook and imported to a python script file this program uses sklearn and pandas.